adiidiwakarr/CODETECH-TASK4/README.md

 ## RESULT
 The script will display the input image.
 It will print the top 3 predicted classes with their probabilities.
+ ##NOTE
+ CHANGE IMG_PATH=r"   "
+ with your image path to import it in code.